Chrishaneus/cs-145-project-Chrishaneus/README.md

 <!-- Others -->
 ## Others
 the `.pcap` files included in the captures folder.
 In total there are $6$ tests in the `test_documentation.pcap` file and the first five are in the documentation.
 Additionally, there are $19$ additional consecutive tests done in the `test_additional.pcap` file.
+The packets captured when testing the commands (which are also included in the documentation video) is in the `test_commands.pcap` file.